ConnectedLib/course-in-a-box/modules/civic-engagement/_posts/2004-01-04-topics-to-spark-ideas.md

 of civic engagement was that it relied on a community-led process that placed individuals who are directly affected by criminal justice at the center of program development while library staff played a supporting role”.

-Read more about the project [here](http://publiclibrariesonline.org/2018/03/civic-engagement-through-community-led-programming/){:target="_blank"}.
+Read more about the [Seattle Public Libraries initiatives](http://publiclibrariesonline.org/2018/03/civic-engagement-through-community-led-programming/){:target="_blank"}.